Local Offer Description

 - Trained first aiders.

-- See Health & Safety Policy and Medical Needs policy for futher info.
+- See Health & Safety Policy and Medical Needs policy for further info.

 - Access to the disabled toilet.